thadUra/Go-ML/env/README.md

 [![Documentation](https://img.shields.io/badge/documentation-GoDoc-blue.svg)](https://pkg.go.dev/github.com/thadUra/Golang-Machine-Learning/env)

 Package env is a package that mimics the gym library for reinforcement learning purposes.
-The library can be found at https://www.gymlibrary.dev/index.html.
+The reference library can be found at https://www.gymlibrary.dev/index.html.